Public Security Police (Syria): Equipment, uniforms, personnel and training

-Police Equipment
+Police equipment

 Syrian police equipment is an issue.
 According to The Telegraph, which cites WikiLeaks, the Syrian police was supplied with advanced radio communications equipment, including 500 hand-held VS3000 radios, by Finmeccanica as late as 2011.

 According to pro-militant website Zaman al-Wasl, in 2014 the Ministry of Interior received two Russian MI-171SH helicopters.

-Regular police units appear to be equipped with the AKM assault rifle and the Browning Hi-Power, Makarov PM and GSh-18 pistols.

-Elite police units, such as Special Mission Forces, are equipped with AK-103 and AK-104 assault rifles.
+Regular police units appear to be equipped with the AKM assault rifles and the Browning Hi-Power, Makarov PM, Stechkin-APS and GSh-18 pistols.
+Elite police units, such as Syrian Special Mission Forces, are equipped with AK-103, AK-104 assault rifles and Kord machine guns.
+Since 2023, SMF also uses Iranian copy of the M4 carbine, Fajr 224.

 Police uniforms

 Police uniforms vary according to the police branch which it is considered.
 Generally speaking, policemen assigned to security tasks wear the military olive green with garrison caps, but also camouflage.
 Since 2009, the Government has decided to change traffic policemen's uniforms from military olive green to grey pants, a white shirt with yellow shoulder patches and black belt and shoes.
 As of 2011, Anti-terrorism police wore dark blue uniforms.

 Ceremonial uniforms consist in jackboots, white peaked cap and white tunic, with dark trousers with a red trim for infantry and motorcycle units, and white cavalry pants for mounted troopers.

-or, its task are limited to the protection and enforcement of security.
+Its tasks are limited to the protection and enforcement of security.
 The Internal Security Forces are part of the Ministry of Interior but makes uses of military ranks.

 Police vehicles

 Personnel

-As for total manpower of the Syrian police, in 2011 reportedly were about 100,000 police plus reserves, while 2016 estimates put the total force of 28,000 personnel, and 8,000 to 9,000 injured soldiers.
+As for total manpower of the Syrian police, in 2011 reportedly were about 100,000 police officers plus reserves, while 2016 estimates put the total force of 28,000 personnel, and 8,000 to 9,000 injured soldiers.
 Syrian women are allowed to serve (although not in frontline units) and to reach senior positions.